Edit-ya/Diabeties-prediction-model/README.md

 End to end # Diabeties-prediction-model using python.
-Built usingSimple vector machine and visualized using streamlit.
+Built using Simple vector machine and visualized using streamlit.